bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStore.md

 ```
 {
     store: string, // name of this store
-    source: string, // name of the stream that had an error
+    source: string, // name of the subject that had an error
     error: Object, // JSON snapshot of the error message
 }
 ```